carineconstantino/security_tools/README.md

 ## Philosophy

-Run and salve time to drink a coffe !!
+Run and save time to drink a coffe !!

 ### Prerequisites